Waterloo Soldier: Lead bullet

-Piece of tissue
+Piece of fabric

 In the course of the examination, a piece of British-made fabric with a typical British weaving pattern was found.
 It is most likely a fragment of a uniform jacket or saddle pad.

 Purse and coins

 Near the pelvis, 28 coins were found, to which three pieces of cloth were glued.
 Glass beads were sewn onto two of the pieces of fabric.
 One of the coins came from Austria, while at least two coins were minted in the Electorate of Hanover.
 Eight coins were minted in Paris and one 12 French denier coin was produced in Lille in 1791–1792, i.e. during the French Revolution.
 One of the coins had been in circulation in the Principality of Brunswick for over a century.

 Other objects

 Other objects were discovered near the skeleton, such as two rifle flints, a small red pellet made of cinnabar (a mercury sulphide used as a pigment or in medicine), an iron spoon, a fragment of a wooden box bearing the letters "FCB" and the date "1792", an iron buckle and a pocketknife.

 The two rifle flints correspond to the dimensions of the muskets of the British army, in which the Hanoverians were integrated.

 The date "1792" could be the date of birth of the soldier, who died at the age of 23 in Waterloo, in accordance with the anthropological analysis mentioned above.